-Our alfapump is one of the first medical devices designed to treat the build-up of fluid in the abdomen.
+Our alfapump is the first active implantable medical device designed to treat the build-up of fluid in the abdomen.
 It is a battery-powered pump that is implanted just under the skin for the controlled and continuous removal of fluid from the peritoneal cavity into the bladder where it is simply urinated away.
-The alfapump system provides an automated system for the removal of fluid without the need for repeated needle punctures, needles or external tubes.
+The alfapump system provides an automated system for the removal of fluid without the need for repeated needle punctures or external tubes & wires.